All PEERcert+ for MyEMCert Modules Are Live

 PEERcert+ for MyEMCert is designed to mirror each MyEMCert module as closely as possible.
 As with all PEER products, each question is designed to be like what you would expect to see on an ABEM exam.
 Each question is written by a clinically active emergency physician and follows a rigorous editing process before being made available for your use.

-Over the past year, ACEP has been providing access to PEERcert+ for MyEMCert modules as they were completed, but now, all modules have been launched and are available for purchase on the ACEP Online Learning Collaborative.
+Over the past year, ACEP has been providing access to PEERcert+ for MyEMCert modules as they were completed, but now, all modules have been launched and are available for purchase on the ACEP Online Learning Center.
 With that, you can choose the study tool that’s right for you for any of ABEM’s eight MyEMCert modules.

 All PEERcert+ for MyEMCert modules offer multiple ways to prepare for your exam.
 Individual core content questions help you thoroughly review the most important topics likely to be covered on the exam.
 Board-style case series questions follow patients through a series of questions based on the presentation, potential diagnoses, and resulting steps in management.
 Key advance questions cover the latest key advances designated by ABEM as essential to the practice of emergency medicine.
 You can take a simulated exam to prepare yourself for the experience of taking one of ABEM’s modules.
 You can build a personalized quiz to help you in areas where you are less knowledgeable.
 And let’s not forget the First Aid Kit, where you can find all the visual teaching aids provided in each module.